 New rating reveals compliance of top 30 German companies

-The first ever compliance rating of the top 30 German listed companies has been published today (30 August 2017), with input from Dr Andreas Rühmkorf of the University of Sheffield School of Law.
+The first ever compliance rating of the top 30 German listed companies has been published today (30 August 2017), with input from an academic at the University of Sheffield.

-The rating, compiled for German investor magazine Fuchsbriefe by a jury of experts, including Dr Rühmkorf, provides the first external assessment of the compliance quality of each of the DAX30 companies and measures how transparent they are about their compliance risks.
+The rating, compiled for German investor magazine Fuchsbriefe by a jury of experts, including Dr Andreas Rühmkorf from the University’s School of Law, provides the first external assessment of the compliance quality of each of the DAX30 companies and measures how transparent they are about their compliance risks.

 Assessing publicly available documents from the perspective of an investor, a five-person expert panel summarised their findings and offered a ‘risk key’ figure for each company – with a higher number signalling a higher risk.